kexiZeroing/kexiZeroing.github.io/src/blog/work-project-notes-chinese.md

 - Reading content with `textContent` is much faster than `innerText` *(`innerText` had the overhead of checking to see if the element was visible or not yet)*.
 The `insertAdjacentHTML` method is much faster than `innerHTML` because it doesn’t have to destroy the DOM first before inserting.

+- The `DOMParser()` constructor creates a new DOMParser object that can be used to parse the text of a document using the `parseFromString()` method.
+It parses a string containing either HTML or XML, returning an HTMLDocument or an XMLDocument. e.g. `parser.parseFromString("<p>Hello</p>", "text/html")`

 - HTML files input change event doesn't fire upon selecting the same file.
 You can put `this.value = null` at the end of the `onchange` event, which will reset the input's value and trigger the `onchange` event again.

 - If we are appending each list item to the DOM as we create it, this is inefficient because the DOM is updated each time we append a new list item.
 Instead, we can create a document fragment using `document.createDocumentFragment()` and append all of the list items to the fragment.
 Then, we can append the fragment to the DOM.
 This way, the DOM is only updated once.